johnthagen/python-blueprint/README.md

 [`pipdeptree`](https://github.com/tox-dev/pipdeptree) is a utility for displaying installed packages in the form of a dependency tree.
-For large projects, it is often difficult to determine dependency relationships soley from `poetry.lock`.
+For large projects, it is often difficult to determine dependency relationships soley from manually inspecting `poetry.lock`.

 # PyCharm Configuration